rajesh-ranjan-git/MongoDBInDepth/README.md

 # About MongoDB

-It was created by a company cal;led "10gen", which is now know as MongoDB Inc. The company was founded by Eliot Horowitz and Dwite Merriman in 2007.
+It was created by a company called "10gen", which is now know as MongoDB Inc. The company was founded by Eliot Horowitz and Dwite Merriman in 2007.
 The first version of MongoDB was release in 2009.

 # Why name is MongoDB?